 Blue spotted Ray

-It gets its name from the bright blue spots and its back.
+It gets its name from the bright blue spots on its back.
 These spots are to warn predators to keep away.

 You can find these rays on every dive site in Zanzibar.
 Just look in all the gaps and under all the rocks.